jtpaasch/dock/README.md

 ---------------------------------------

-If you ran the `./install` script with the `--with-local-docker` flag (see the *Installation* section above), then you can execute many regular docker commands directly on your machine, as if docker was installed locally.
+If you ran the `./install` script with the `--with-local-docker` flag (see the _Installation_ section above), then you can execute many regular docker commands directly on your machine, as if docker were installed locally.
 For instance, you can type:

-    $ docker images
+    $ docker ps

-and see a list of any docker images.
+and see the output of `docker ps` directly.

-Under the hood, this just forwards your `docker` command on to the VM; it gets executed on the VM, not on your local machine.
+Under the hood, this just forwards the `docker ps` command on to the VM; it gets executed on the VM, not on your local machine.